Carrie Willard

 October 15, 2013 by Carrie

-There are a few habits I engage in that are central to the running of my household.
+I’m a big fan of good habits, especially for busy moms.
+A few of the habits I’ve created for myself through the years as a mom of seven are crucial to the running of my household.
 They also serve to give me peace amidst (what could be the potential) chaos that is a large family.
-They are:
+If you’re looking for good habits for moms, maybe these will work for you.

-Making A To-Do List Each Week – on Sunday evening I make a list of things I want to accomplish in my business that week.
-I find that a weekly list makes more sense for me than a daily one, because of the flexibility it provides.
+I look at any upcoming appointments, and make a list of things I want to accomplish that week.
 Since I’m a stay at home mom with no regular childcare arrangements, I have to stay flexible.
 I use a Bullet Journal to organize my life and my brain.

-Weekly Menu Planning – I started doing careful meal planning after my third child was born.
-Knowing what’s for dinner makes my whole day feel smoother.
 My routine is simple: the day before I grocery shop, I take a look at the ingredients I already have.
 I also check the deals at my favorite grocery store.
-I build a menu around that, and create a grocery list.
-(This is automated using my meal planner.)
+I build a menu, and create a grocery list.

 Meal planning saves lots of money and makes us healthier.
 Being outside and exercising reduces my stress and makes me a better person.
 And getting things done early in the morning removes that niggling feeling in the back of my brain and allows me to be more present with my children all day.